quinten-goens/EC-Demo/README.md

-# EC-Demo
+# EC Demonstration
-A demonstration project for EC.
+A demonstration project for EC showing a variety of graphs for various stakeholders.